-1. Using the 'List' or 'List by Role' layout: As you manually add shifts to the schedule while in the 'List' or 'List by Role' layout, they are auto-created as Common Shift Times for easy reuse in future schedules.
+As you manually add shifts to the schedule while in the 'List' or 'List by Role' layout, they are auto-created for those Roles as Common Shift Times for easy re-use in future schedules.

-As they are auto-created, the Common Shift Times will appear in a drop-down menu (see image below, highlighted in red), allowing you to quickly select a shift time.
+Since they are auto-created, the Common Shift Times will appear in a drop-down menu (shown below), allowing you to quickly select a shift time.

-While in the 'Time Frames' layout, Common Shifts Times will appear to the left, allowing you to schedule employees into a specific shift.
+While in the 'Time Frames' layout, Common Shifts Times will appear to the left, allowing you to schedule employees to fill in a specific shift.

-You can add a new 'Time Frame' by clicking the 'Add time frame' button below the existing shift times.
-This will not create a common shift time unless you actually schedule someone for the shift.
+You can add a new 'Time Frame' by clicking the 'Create Time frames' button below the existing shift times.

 BD = Business Decline